 This course analyzes the tax treatment, issues, planning techniques, and affecting corporations.
 It focuses on the life cycle of a corporation and the interaction between the various parties involved in the corporate business enterprise (e.g., shareholders, employees, and the corporation).
 Coverage includes formation, operations, distributions, and liquidations.

-Tax Policy and Procedures (2 Credit Hours)*
+Tax Policy (2 Credit Hours)*

 This course provides a general overview of the basics of public finance with special emphasis on taxation.
 It includes a normative analysis of the structure and design of the tax system including the tenets of good tax policy.
 The theoretical and empirical analyses of the impacts of taxation on the economic system are also examined.